TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/ExamplesFileFolder.rst

 .. _fal-using-fal-examples-file-folder:

 ===============================================
-Working With Files, Folders and File References
+Working With files, folders and file References
 ===============================================

-This chapter provides some examples about interacting with File, Folder and FileReference objects.
+This chapter provides some examples about interacting with file, folder and FileReference objects.

 .. _fal-using-fal-examples-file-folder-get-file:

-Getting a File
+Getting a file
 ==============

 A file can be retrieved using its uid: